MobileTeleSystems/horizon/README.rst

 Limitations
 -----------

-* Currently Horizon does not implement any kind of access control, so **anyone can change anything**.
 * HWM types and values are not checked, and can contain anything.
 It is up to user how to parse fetched values and perform validation.
 * HWMs cannot be renamed or moved between namespaces.
 These operations could be performed only by creating new HWM in desired namespace, and deleting the old one.